 3.4.5.2: AbilityOne Brand Book.
-The CNA shall implement all brand book revisions and provide any needed updates to the Commission on a quarterly basis.
+Subject to Commission direction and approval, the CNA shall implement all brand book revisions and provide updates to the Commission on a quarterly basis.

-3.4.6 Reports
+3.4.6: Reports

-3.4.6.1: Quarterly Activities Report: The CNAs shall provide quarterly activities reports on: (1) Program-related Strategic Communications, and (2) Government Affairs and Public Policy.
+3.4.6.1: Quarterly Activities Report: The CNAs shall provide quarterly activities reports on (1) Strategic Communications, and (2) Government Affairs and Public Policy.
 Reports shall be submitted to the Commission's Public Affairs Specialist, on dates to be identified by the Commission.
 As may be required by the Commission, reports shall include, but not be limited to, information about past, present and future internal and external activities such as events, programs, initiatives, key stakeholder engagement and outreach, executive communications, surveys, focus groups, web and social media assessments, and associated metrics.
 The report shall be submitted in a standardized format agreed to by the parties and, as needed, include additional content as may be directed by the Commission.

-3.4.6.2: Annual Activities Report: The CNA shall submit an annual report summarizing selected Quarterly Activities Reports elements identified by the Commission.
+3.4.6.2: Stategic Communications Annual Activities Report: The CNA shall submit an annual report no later than March 1 beginning in 2018, summarizing selected Quarterly Activities Reports elements identified by the Commission for the preceding calendar year.

-3.4.7 Audits: The Commission may require the CNA to perform an audit of its overall Strategic Communications to systematically assess capacity for, or performance of, essential Strategic Communications practices.
+3.4.7: Audits: The Commission may require the CNA to perform an audit of its overall Strategic Communications to systematically assess capacity for, or performance of, essential Strategic Communications practices.
 The audit shall be conducted using standard audit practices and any key areas suggested by the Commission.
 As may be reasonably required by the Commission, the audit shall include historical information, as well as information related to Nonprofit Agency Strategic Communications.
 The audit report shall be submitted on a mutually agreeable date.

-3.4.8 Plans: The CNA shall submit an annual Strategic Communications plan to the Commission, which may require certain format and content elements.
-The Commission may request coordination and / or approval of Strategic Communications plans for selected activities and events.
+3.4.8: Plans: The CNA shall submit an annual Strategic Communications plan no later than June 1 beginning in 2017, to the Commission, which may require certain format and content elements.
+The Commission may request coordination and / or approval of Strategic Communications plans for selected activities and events for succeeding fiscal year.

-3.4.9 Support: The CNA shall provide writing, editing and planning support to the Commission, as required, for activities and events on a frequency to be coordinated by the CNA and the Commission consistent with available resources.
-The Commission and the CNA will separately agree on the specific requirements and timelines prior to the commencement of work by the CNA on each assignment.
+3.4.9: Support: The CNA shall provide writing, editing and planning support to the Commission, as required, for activities and events on a frequency to be coordinated by the CNA and the Commission consistent with available resources.